abitravers1989/driftrock/README.md

 5. Testing.
 6. User Stories.
 7. My Approach.
+8. Missing Functionality
-8. Improvements.
+9. Improvements.
-9. My Main Issue/ Struggle.
+10. My Main Issue/ Struggle.
-10. Why I Made The Decision to Prioritise What I Did.
+11. Why I prioritised what I did

-# What Is This Repo.
+## What Is This Repo.
 The Task.

 This repo was created a tech test for Driftrock.